urbaman/HomeLab/Kubernetes/Database/Postgresql/readme.md

 ```

 You'll probably need to go through the password resetting tool, then it will ask for the postgres user password (select to save it)

+## Expose through Traefik

+Define an entrypoint for postgresql (port 5432) in Traefik, then deploy the `ig-postgresql.yaml` file